achilles945/websecurity/docs/directory-structure.md

     │   │   ├── A08:2021 - Software-and-Data-Integrity-Failures.md
     │   │   ├── A09:2021 - Security-Logging-and-Monitoring-Failures.md
     │   │   ├── A10:2021 - Server-Side-Request-Forgery(SSRF).md
-    │   ├── References/
+    │   ├── references/
-    │   ├── Findings.md
+    │   ├── findings.md
-    ├── Reports/
+    ├── reports/
-    ├── Scripts/
+    ├── scripts/
     ├── juice-shop-setup.md
     └── README.md

 ## Detailed Folder Description

-### `Docs/`
+### `docs/`
 This folder holds all documentation files.
-- **Methodology.md**: Details the penetration testing approach, including reconnaissance, scanning, exploitation, and post-exploitation techniques.
+- **methodology.md**: Details the penetration testing approach, including reconnaissance, scanning, exploitation, and post-exploitation techniques.
-- **Tools.md**: Lists the tools and technologies used during the penetration test, with explanations of their purpose and usage.
+- **tools.md**: Lists the tools and technologies used during the penetration test, with explanations of their purpose and usage.

-### `Findings/`
+### `findings/`
 This folder includes all findings from the penetration test, organized as follows:
-- **Vulnerabilities/**: Each markdown file corresponds to a specific vulnerability identified during the test (e.g., Broken Access Control, Cryptographic Failures).
+- **vulnerabilities/**: Each markdown file corresponds to a specific vulnerability identified during the test (e.g., Broken Access Control, Cryptographic Failures).
 These files detail the nature of the vulnerability and how it was discovered.
-- **Evidence/**: Contains evidence that supports the findings.
+- **evidence/**: Contains evidence that supports the findings.
-  - **Screenshots/**: Visual proof of vulnerabilities or exploitation attempts.
+  - **screenshots/**: Visual proof of vulnerabilities or exploitation attempts.
-  - **Logs/**: Logs that document the testing process and exploitation steps.
+  - **logs/**: Logs that document the testing process and exploitation steps.
-  - **PoC Scripts/**: Scripts demonstrating proof of concept for the vulnerabilities.
+  - **poc-scripts/**: Scripts demonstrating proof of concept for the vulnerabilities.
-- **Remediation_Guides/**: Detailed recommendations and fixes for each identified vulnerability.
+- **remediation-guides/**: Detailed recommendations and fixes for each identified vulnerability.
-- **References/**: Relevant external documentation, including CVE links, OWASP resources, and other industry standards.
+- **references/**: Relevant external documentation, including CVE links, OWASP resources, and other industry standards.

-### `Reports/`
+### `reports/`
 This folder contains the final deliverables of the penetration testing engagement:
-- **Pentest Report**: A comprehensive report summarizing findings, risks, and remediation advice.
+- **pentest-report**: A comprehensive report summarizing findings, risks, and remediation advice.
-- **Findings Summary**: An executive summary for stakeholders.
+- **findings-summary**: An executive summary for stakeholders.

-### `Scripts/`
+### `scripts/`
 Automation scripts used to conduct penetration testing and vulnerability scans.

 ### `juice-shop-setup.md`